Mary Magdalene: Modern era

 Because of the legends saying that Mary Magdalene had been a prostitute, she became the patroness of "wayward women", and, in the eighteenth century, moral reformers established Magdalene asylums to help save women from prostitution.
 Edgar Saltus's historical fiction novel Mary Magdalene: A Chronicle (1891) depicts her as a heroine living in a castle at Magdala, who moves to Rome becoming the "toast of the tetrarchy", telling John the Baptist she will "drink pearls... sup on peacock's tongues".
-St Peter Julian Eymard calls her "the patroness and model of a life spent in the adoration and service of Jesus in the sacrament of His Love".
+Peter Julian Eymard, a Catholic priest and saint, called her "the patroness and model of a life spent in the adoration and service of Jesus in the sacrament of His Love".

 The common identification of Mary Magdalene with other New Testament figures was omitted in the 1969 revision of the General Roman Calendar, with the comment regarding her liturgical celebration on July 22: "No change has been made in the title of today's memorial, but it concerns only Saint Mary Magdalene, to whom Christ appeared after his resurrection.
 It is not about the sister of Saint Martha, nor about the sinful woman whose sins the Lord forgave."
 Elsewhere it said of the Roman liturgy of July 22 that "it will make mention neither of Mary of Bethany nor of the sinful woman of Luke 7:36–50, but only of Mary Magdalene, the first person to whom Christ appeared after his resurrection".
-According to historian Michael Haag, these changes were a quiet admission from the Vatican that the Church's previous teaching of Mary Magdalene as a repentant whore had been wrong.
+According to historian Michael Haag, these changes were an admission from the Vatican that the Church's previous teaching of Mary Magdalene as a repentant prostitute had been wrong.
 Mary of Bethany's feast day and that of her brother Lazarus is now on July 29, the memorial of their sister Martha.